Why is my terrarium moss dying?

 Fungus gnats

-Little black flies usually mean the substrate is too wet and rich.
-Let it dry back, improve drainage, and they generally fade.
-Bought-in moss laden with soil is a common way to import them; a rinse first helps.
-See the terrarium guide for getting the setup right from the start.
+Little black flies drifting up when you lift the lid usually mean the substrate is too wet and too rich.
+Let it dry back, improve the drainage layer, and they generally fade.
+Bought-in or wild moss carried home with plenty of soil is a common way to import them, along with their larvae, so a rinse and a look-over before planting saves trouble later.

 ← Back to guides